Version Control with Git

 Exploring history is an important part of Git, and often it is a challenge to find the right commit ID, especially if the commit is from several months ago.

-$ git log mars.txt
+$ git log guacamole.md

 Unfortunately some of these commit messages are very ambiguous, e.g., update files.
 How can you search through these files?